Alexandre Varaut

-Alexandre Varaut (born 18 January 1966) is a French lawyer and politician of the National Rally who was elected member of the European Parliament in 2024.
-He was previously member of the European Parliament from 1999 to 2004, representing the Movement for France.
+Alexandre Varaut (/fr/; born 18 January 1966) is a French lawyer and politician of the National Rally (RN) who was elected a member of the European Parliament (MEP) in 2024.
+He was previously an MEP from 1999 to 2004, representing the Rally for France (RPF) and Movement for France (MPF).

 Career

-Varaut was born in Neuilly-sur-Seine in 1966, as the son of Jean-Marc Varaut.
+Varaut was born in the Parisian suburb of Neuilly-sur-Seine in 1966, as the son of lawyer Jean-Marc Varaut.
 Having been a fierce opponent of the Maastricht Treaty of 1992, he joined the Movement for France in 1995, shortly after the 1995 French presidential election.

 He became a member of the European Parliament in 1999, after Philippe de Villiers resigned his seat.
-In 2004 he was a candidate in the French regional elections, and in the 2007 legislative election he contested Seine-Saint-Denis's 5th constituency.
+In 2004 he was a candidate for the Union for a Popular Movement in the French regional election in Île-de-France, and in the 2007 legislative election he contested Seine-Saint-Denis's 5th constituency.
 He was appointed national secretary of the Union for a Popular Movement in 2013, and held the position for 18 months.

-Varaut has been described as "the National Rally's favorite lawyer."
+Varaut has been described as "the National Rally's favourite lawyer."
 He has represented Marine Le Pen, David Rachline, Frédéric Chatillon, Guillaume Peltier and La Manif pour Tous, among others.
 In 2018 he became an advisor to Le Pen, as a member of Les Horaces.
-He joined the National Rally in 2022.
+He joined the National Rally in 2021, and returned to the European Parliament in 2024.